-- The Points System will follow the Alberta Cup points system.
-1st place in Alberta University/College Series receives 100 points, 2nd - 80 points, 3rd - 60 points, 4th - 50 points, 5th - 45 points, 6th - 40 points, etc. in both male and female categories. - 2.
-The overall individual aggregate winner for both male and female will be the athlete with the most points from 4 of the 6 individual races. - 3.
-University athletes need to be entered in either Jr. Men/Women or Open.
-Men/Women. - 4.
-Awards will be presented to the top 5 individuals and top schools at the end of season.

-An overall School ranking will take the top 3 males and top 3 females from each school from the aggregate totals, Same scoring system of 1st - 100 points, 2nd - 80 points, 3rd - 60 points etc.
+- 1. The Points System will follow the new Alberta Cup points system. - 2.
+The overall individual aggregate winner for both male and female will be the athlete with the most Alberta Cup points. - 3.
+University athletes need to be entered in either U20 Men/Women or Senior Men/Women. - 4.
+Awards will be presented to the top 3 individuals and top schools at the end of the season. - 5.
+An overall School ranking will take the top 3 males and top 3 females from each school from the aggregate Alberta Cup total points.